The hidden risks of temporal resampling in clinical reinforcement learning: Results

-Next, we examined how the accuracy of off-policy evaluation using fitted Q-evaluation \cite{le2019batch} (FQE) varies with the choice of training dataset in the UVA/Padova environment.
-For each algorithm-dataset pair, we trained an FQE model to predict the agent's expected return and compared these estimates against the agent's true performance in the irregular environment.
-Figure \ref{fig:fqe-results} presents these results as a calibration plot relative to each dataset's baseline performance.
+Next, we examined how the accuracy of retrospective (or ``off-policy'') evaluation varies in response to temporal resampling.
+We employed fitted Q-evaluation (FQE)~\cite{le2019batch} to retrospectively estimate policy performance.
+This well-established technique involves training a model to predict our agent's expected returns within the constraints of a static dataset.
+For each algorithm-dataset pair, we trained multiple FQE models to predict that agent's expected return and compared the predictions against the agent's true performance in the irregular UVA/Padova environment.
+Figure~\ref{fig:fqe_results} presents these results as a calibration plot relative to the baseline performance for each dataset.
 Overall, FQE models trained on the unprocessed and interpolated datasets showed reasonably high calibration, accurately estimating the returns of the IQL and CQL agents.
 In contrast, FQE severely overestimated the performance of agents trained on binned data, predicting 1.5--3x improvements for agents that, in reality, only matched or underperformed their respective baselines.

 This systematic overestimation likely reflects the fact that IQL and CQL are solving for actions that appear highly favourable within the binned datasets, even if such actions are suboptimal in reality.
 When FQE is conducted on the same post-processed data, its predictions become similarly optimistic.
-However, because the binned dataset contains trajectories that are counterfactual – unlike the unprocessed or interpolated datasets – these predictions amount to hallucinations rather than accurate estimates.
-This finding highlights a central concern raised in our introduction: that the widespread use of OPE on temporally binned data may substantially overestimate the clinical utility of the resulting reinforcement learning models.
+However, because the binned dataset contains trajectories that are counterfactual, these predictions amount to hallucinations rather than accurate estimates.